Verizon/funnel/getting-started/operations.md

 ---
 layout: default
-title:  "Quickstart - Operations"
+title:  "Getting Started - Operations"
+section: "getting-started"
 ---

-# Quickstart: Operations Team
+# Getting Started: Operations

 Before reading this guide, ensure you have read the [primer document](riemann.html) that discusses the setup required for [Riemann](http://riemann.io/).